Technique H49:Using semantic markup to mark emphasized or special text

 Example 5

-element to provide visual emphasis and consistent restyling capability for code rendered
+This example shows use of the code element to provide visual emphasis and consistent restyling capability for code rendered

-code element being used to emphasize a block of CSS code.
+on a web page.
+In this example shows a code code element being used to emphasize a block of CSS code.

 Other sources